ethan-homan/fec-gov-postgres/README.md

 [searchable web app](https://www.fec.gov/data/) and as [bulk downloads](https://www.fec.gov/data/browse-data/?tab=bulk-data).

-The goal of this project is to lower the barrier to entry for analysis of money in US politics by loading the FEC data into a Postgres database.
+The goal of this project is to lower the barrier to entry for analysis of money in US politics using the bulk downloads by loading the FEC data into a Postgres database.
 This helps in a couple of ways:
  - Some of the tables (particularly the individual_contributions table) get prohibitively large for ad-hoc analysis on a normal laptop by loading the files directly into pandas or excel.
  - The normalization of the dataset across a few tables tables lends itself to manipulation using SQL.
 There are some examples at the end of this README that help demonstrate this.